Yahapi/yahapi/pages/faq.md

 [JSON API](http://jsonapi.org/) is a big inspiration for Yahapi.
 Why you might consider using Yahapi instead is:

 * JSON API focusses heavily on a reserved `id` property and makes clever use of this to link resources to each other, whereas Yahapi leaves you free to pick your own identifier type.
-In many business domains identity schemes already exists (e.g. [EAN](http://en.wikipedia.org/wiki/International_Article_Number_(EAN))) which make for a more descriptive resource identifier.
-In addition a business key is often a compound key made up of two or more elements, in a JSON API this might be easily missed.
+In many business domains identity schemes already exist (e.g. [EAN](http://en.wikipedia.org/wiki/International_Article_Number_(EAN))) and resources may consist of a compound key which make for a more expressive resource identifier than `id`.
+For example, Yahapi considers the following valid:

+		GET /persons/john
+		{
+			"name": "John"
+		}

-* Yahapi foucsses on readability and simple clients whereas JSON API focusses on the use of smart clients:
+* Yahapi focusses on readability and simple clients where JSON API focusses on the use of smart clients:

 > JSON API is specifically focused around using those APIs with a smart client that knows how to cache documents it has already seen and avoid asking for them again.
-[FAQ](http://jsonapi.org/faq/)
+[JSON API FAQ](http://jsonapi.org/faq/)

 ## Why not use Yahapi?